 Lastly, assemblers of medical electronics devices, particularly EMS providers (contract manufacturers), should be certified to ISO 13485.
 ISO 13485 is an ISO standard, published in 2003, that represents the requirements for a comprehensive management system for the design and manufacture of medical devices.
 While it is not yet a requirement for PCB fabricators, i.e., the supplier/manufacturer of the bare boards, it may soon be, and in any case, it is a good idea for a PCB supplier to be fully aware of the standard’s requirements and to be in compliance with them anyway.

 Compliance with ISO 13485 is often seen as the first step in achieving compliance with European regulatory requirements.
 This standard supersedes earlier documents such as ISO 46001 and ISO 46002 (both 1997), the ISO 13485 published in 1996 and ISO 13488 (also 1996).
 While it remains a stand-alone document, ISO 13485 is generally harmonized with ISO 9001.
 A fundamental difference, however, is that ISO 9001 requires the organization to demonstrate continuous improvement, whereas ISO 13485 requires only that they demonstrate that the quality system is implemented and maintained.
 For any electronics manufacturer or assembler, achieving ISO 13485 certification is an important milestone, a sign of ongoing dedication to quality manufacturing.

-Working together, OEM, EMS, and PCB suppliers can take on the very demanding challenge of building medical devices that must be robust and reliable.
+Working together, OEM, EMS, and PCB suppliers can take on the very demanding challenge of building medical devices that must be robust and reliable with engineering considerations.